apache/pekko-management/docs/src/main/paradox/discovery/aws.md

 If you're using ECS with [awsvpc](https://aws.amazon.com/blogs/compute/introducing-cloud-native-networking-for-ecs-containers/) mode networking, you can have all task instances of a given ECS service discover each other.
-If you're using this module for bootstrapping your Akka cluster that you'll do so by setting the value of `pekko.management.cluster.bootstrap.contact-point-discovery.service-name` to that of the ECS service itself.
+If you're using this module for bootstrapping your Pekko cluster that you'll do so by setting the value of `pekko.management.cluster.bootstrap.contact-point-discovery.service-name` to that of the ECS service itself.